openSUSE/news-o-o/_posts/2012-06-19-opensuse-summit-cfp-extended-part-of-the-program-announced.markdown

 ## In other news...

 For the first fifty people who [register to attend,](http://summit.opensuse.org/Register/) we promise a gift.
-Well, one of the pictures in this article will give you a hint as to what you can expect.Â Â  But that's not all.Â  While the Summit is free, we also offer a Supporter registration for a mere $50.Â  Show your support for openSUSE and get an exclusive gift.
+Well, one of the pictures in this article will give you a hint as to what you can expect.
+But that's not all.
+While the Summit is free, we also offer a Supporter registration for a mere $50.
+Show your support for openSUSE and get an exclusive gift.

 And again, for those who register in time, you will gain free admission to the last day of SUSECon on September 21.